postyou/contao-wrapper_tags/README.md

 </div>
 ```

-### The indents and colors are preserved even in paging.
+### The indents and colors are preserved even in the paging mode.
 ![Paging](docs/paging.jpg "Paging")

 ### Settings